discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ![](./images/deferreply.png)

-Now that the interaction has been deferred, we can proceed with whatever task we need to do that might take a long time to finish.
-As long as the task finishes before the 15 minutes window, we can edit the deferral to let the user know that the bot is done completing the task.
+Now that the interaction has been deferred, you can proceed with whatever task you need to do that might take a long time to finish.
+As long as the task finishes before the 15 minutes window, you can edit the deferral to let the user know that the bot is done completing the task.

 ```js:no-line-numbers
 await interaction.deferReply();